tenebrius1/tp/docs/UserGuide.md

 - Only full words will be matched. <br>
   e.g. `n/Han` will not match `Hans`, and `n/Han Solo` will not match `Han Dan`.
 - At least one of the optional fields **must** be provided.
-- You must specify at least one tag when finding tags with `t/`.

 Example:<br>
 `filter t q/3`